 “Platonic” isn’t the word most shippers would want to describe Bellamy and Clarke, but right now, their non-romantic bond is pretty unique.
 Most genre shows tend to put their male and female leads together (Richonne on The Walking Dead, Varchie and Bughead on Riverdale, Mileven on Stranger Things, etc.), which sets Bellamy and Clarke’s special, deep bond apart from the rest.

 As friends who care for each other deeply but don’t pursue a romantic relationship, Bellamy and Clarke challenge the stereotype that male and female leads have to end up together.
 There’s something to be said for friendship, too, and being platonic pals provides a kind of representation that television is sorely lacking.

 There is perhaps no other pairing on the show that has endured as much as a cohesive unit as Bellamy and Clarke have.
 They came down from space together, fought the grounders together, irradiated Mount Weather together, and have saved each other’s lives several times every season.
 There’s a reason they’re so close — they’ve been through many of the same terrifying, life-threatening experiences together, and they share an understanding that no one else has.

-’ “Murray Bauman scale” of what makes a good relationship, a couple needs chemistry, history, and shared trauma.
+To use Stranger Things’ “Murray Bauman scale” of what makes a good relationship, a couple needs chemistry, history, and shared trauma.
 Bellarke definitely have all of that and more, and at times, they each seem to know the other person better than they know themselves.